ivanCanaveral/.oh-my-zsh/README.md

 POWERLEVEL9K_LEFT_PROMPT_ELEMENTS=(context dir virtualenv vcs)
 ```

-# If you are working in gnome-terminal in ubuntu, you're probably
+### Gnome-terminal colors
-# using boring colors.
+If you are working in gnome-terminal in ubuntu, you're probably using boring colors.
 To improve this, try this:

 ```bash
 exec bash #change to bash